 Indicator title High Impact Investigation Finalized Definition High impact investigation refers to an investigation into practises that have significant consequences or potential significant consequences for consumers.
 Here are some key characteristics: Severity: The practice involves serious harm or significant financial loss to a larger quantity of consumers by a supplier or suppliers.
 Public Interest: The case attracts or has the potential to attract public or media attention.
 Complexity: The investigation requires extensive resources, specialized skills, or coordination across multiple agencies.
 Risk: There is a high risk of recurrence or escalation if not addressed promptly and effectively.

-Indicator title High Impact Investigation Finalized

-Source of data or The finalization of a case through a decision to refer for

-information further enforcement, compliance notice, undertaking by

-supplier or non-referral.

-Method of calculation/ A simple count

-assessment

-Means of verification Steering Committee minutes or approved memorandum.

-Assumptions The target will be met.

-Disaggregation of N/A

-beneficiaries

-Cuptial transformation

-Spatial transformation N/A

-(where applicable)

-Calculation type Cumulative (year-end)

-Reporting cycle Quarterly

-Desired performance Target achieved or exceeded.

-Desired performance raiger achieved of exceeded.
+Source of data or information The finalization of a case through a decision to refer for further enforcement, compliance notice, undertaking by supplier or non-referral.
+Copy of approval Memo Register or Spreadsheet Signed Directives Minutes of Steering Committee Method of calculation/ assessment A simple count Means of verification Steering Committee minutes or approved memorandum.
+Register or Spreadsheet Signed Directives Assumptions The target will be met.
+Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-end) Reporting cycle Quarterly Desired performance Target achieved or exceeded.
 Indicator Responsibility Divisional Head: Complaints and Investigations